So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 This was mostly a quiet day with the Schellenberger family.
 Here we are having coffee in their back yard.
 Later we ate leftover wedding cake at the same table.

 Anna and Axel then opened their wedding presents from us.
-For my part, I gave them copies of Zazzle products with photographs my parents took last time they were in Germany (last year, after their Silk Route holiday, during which time they met Axel).
-To be specific, two copies of my Neuschwanstein Castle Christmas ornament, and two copies of a coffee mug featuring these three photographs (you can see Anna in the third one).
-The coffee mug is no longer for sale, so the pair given to Anna and Axel are the only copies in the world.
+For my part, I gave them copies of Zazzle products featuring photographs my parents took last time they were in Germany.
+To be specific, two copies of my Neuschwanstein Castle Christmas ornament, and two copies of a coffee mug featuring the three Bavarian Alps photographs from here (no longer for sale).

 Later in the day we went for a walk, during which my camera ran out of batteries for the second time, but I snapped a few pictures before it did.
 On the left, a view toward Neubrunn.
 On the right, one of the chairs, common in Germany, that hunters sit in while waiting for their prey.
 I remember these well from last time I was in the area, over ten years ago.